nus-cs2103-AY2223S2/ip/docs/README.md

 ### `unprioritise` - Unprioritise task

-Unprioritise the task at the specified index.
-If the task was previously prioritised, the `!!!` symbol will be replaced with a whitespace.
+- Unprioritise the task at the specified index.
+- If the task was previously prioritised, the `!!!` symbol will be replaced with a whitespace.
 It will also be moved to the bottom of the list at index -1.
+- Format is `unprioritise [index]`.

-Example of usage:
+*Example of usage:*

 `unprioritise 1`

-Expected outcome:
+*Expected outcome:*
-If the operation is successful, it will display a success message and show which task is unprioritised.
-This task will be moved to bottom of the list at index -1.
+- If the operation is successful, it will display a success message and show which task is unprioritised.
+- This task will be moved to bottom of the list at index -1.

 ```
 Got it.
 I've unprioritised this task:
  [D][ ][ ] clean the house (by: 17 Feb 2023 2.30pm)
 ```

+### `bye` - Exits the Duke program

+- Exits the program with successful termination.
+- Format is `bye`

+*Example of usage:*

+`bye`

+*Expected outcome:*
+- Duke will exit the program gracefully.